-The total capital expenditure incurred on the acquisition of property, plant and equipment during the financial year amounted to Rs.
-42,278,519 (2021 - Rs.
-49,396,070).
+The total capital expenditure incurred on the acquisition of property, plant and equipment during the financial year amounted to LKR.
+44,928,497 (2022 - LKR.
+42,278,519).
 Further information relating to the movement of property, plant and equipment is given in Note 04 to the financial statements.
-Capital expenditure has been financed by short term borrowings and or internally generated funds.
+Capital expenditure has been financed by internally generated funds.